Important Notes

 • Gloves, preferably designed for use with a motorcycle and which, as well as providing warmth, will give good protection against knocks and abrasions to the hands and fingers.

 • Stout footwear.
-Your footwear should give support to the ankle and have good, rubber soles.
+Your footwear should support the ankle and have good rubber soles.

 Items of outer clothing which by themselves are not acceptable during training: